 Yet there are moments when the solicitor will be genuinely concerned about the case, not because of the facts, but due to the behaviours and actions of their client.

 This is when they will raise a red flag.

-Consistent lines of communication should be formed between a family lawyer in Sydney and their client.
+Consistent lines of communication should be formed between lawyers from O’Sullivan Legal family lawyers and their client.
 From weekly appointments to corresponding via email and phone calls, it is valuable to be updated on the status of a case and notifying if there are important updates.
 However, there have been events where the stress and tension of the situation has caused overzealous contacts to be made.
 This will see early morning calls, late night visits and a bombardment of emails sent through.
 Some solicitors have multiple clients operating simultaneously and they are not on call 24/7.

 Forgetting Important Duties

 There are a number of tasks that will be on the schedule of a family lawyer in Sydney.
 From researching and obtaining key documents to acquiring bank statements and credit history to speaking with employers and character references.
 Yet all of the obligation does not just lie with the solicitor.
 If the client happens to forget to file important paperwork, sign documents or attend mediation hearings or key appointments, that will be a signal to the legal representative that something is array.